How to Make a Round Robin Bet in Arizona

 A straight bet is easy to understand.
 You wager on one side of a point spread, total, moneyline, or prop bet and it's either correct or incorrect.
 A parlay bet is equally easy to understand: Combine all of your single bets into one and win (or push) them all to win.
 Just one loss and the parlay loses altogether, regardless of how many of the legs were victorious.
 A parlay is, essentially, a collection of straight bets rolled into one.

 What's not so simple for bettors to understand or grasp is the concept of round-robin bets.
-The basic definition is easy to explain, but a handful of different variations could trip up even experienced bettors when placing their round robin bets in Arizona.
+The basic definition is easy to explain, but a handful of different variations could trip up even experienced bettors.
+We've broken down what round-robin bets are, how they work, some terms to know, and more to set you up on success in your Arizona sports betting journey.

 Best Round Robin Betting Sites in Arizona